zapier/zapier-platform-cli/docs/cli.md

 ## deprecate

-  > Mark a non-production version of your app as deprecated by a certain date.
+  > Mark a non-production version of your app as deprecated, with removal by a certain date.

   **Usage:** `zapier deprecate 1.0.0 2017-01-20`

   A utility to alert users of breaking changes that require the deprecation of an app version.
-Zapier will send emails warning users of the impending deprecation.
+Zapier will send emails warning users of the deprecation.

 > Do not use this if you have non-breaking changes, for example, just fixing help text or labels is a very safe operation.

 **Arguments**

 * `version [1.0.0]` -- **required**, the version to deprecate
-* `deprecation_date [2017-01-20]` -- **required**, what date should we deprecate on
+* `deprecation_date [2017-01-20]` -- **required**, date Zapier will remove the version

 ```bash